 A literature suggestion in the lesson plan for each week recommends a fictional book such as Little House on the Prairie or Peter Pan to be used for reading aloud.
 The lengthier books are allotted two or more weeks in the schedule.
 There are no lesson activities for the literature suggestions, so you can easily choose different books if you wish.

 Students are also given practice in public speaking.
-Each time they write a Key Word Outline, they are supposed to test it by retelling the story to another person based only upon their Key Word Outline.
+Each time they write a key word outline, they are supposed to test it by retelling the story to another person based only upon their outline.
 Pudewa demonstrates for students the correct way to do this by looking at their outline, forming the sentence in their mind, then saying it loudly and clearly without referring to their outline.

 Student compositions are graded only as complete or incomplete.
 Students will write rough drafts so that they can get feedback before creating their final drafts.
 Early in the course, students are told to “hire an editor.”
 They are to find someone who will help spot glaring errors, and they are supposed to arrange to trade for the editor’s time by pulling weeds, cleaning, or whatever else makes sense.
 The editor is given a letter that lets them know to under-edit rather than identify every error.
 Throughout the course, the goal is to encourage students and help them to be successful rather than to identify and rectify all of their errors.
 I love the idea of hiring an editor.
 However, most students in the SSS-1A videos hired their moms rather than exploring other possibilities, and some moms offered to edit for free, undermining the concept to some extent.
 I encourage you to challenge your student(s) to find an editor who is someone other than their primary homeschooling parent.

 Structure and Style for Students builds on what was already a great program, making it much easier for both parents and students to use.
-Teaching students at various grade levels up through high school with appropriate material will now be much simpler when the other levels of SSS are available.
+Teaching students at various grade levels up through high school with appropriate material will now be much simpler.
 And in this new version, students get to learn directly from the master teacher himself─a real treat.